"I hope to have God on my side, but I must have Kentucky.” - Abraham Lincoln, 1861

 The excellent condition of the battlefield, the Confederate fortifications and encampment, and the historical homes is remarkable.
 In addition, the site contains an active National Cemetery, administered by the Veterans Administration with ongoing burials, a Confederate Cemetery, and sites of confederate mass graves.

 “A National Park Service designation ensures protection of the battlefield, and adds a new dimension to a region that attracts tourism around the natural resources of Lake Cumberland,” said Nelson Weaver, broker and co-owner of Key Associates Waterfront Realty in Somerset Kentucky, and member of the Mill Springs Battlefield Association’s Board of Directors.
 “The history of the battle is directly tied to the Cumberland River and the geographic characteristics of the area.”

 IN 1991, the National Park Service put Mill Springs Battlefield on the Most Endangered Battlefields list.
 The Mill Springs Battlefield Association was established in 1992 as a pilot program for battlefield preservation.
 In conjunction with the NPS American Battlefield Protection Program, the State Historic Preservation Office and the Kentucky Heritage Council the association has pursued its mission to preserve, protect and interpret the Mill Springs Battlefield and has done a remarkable job of restoring this site.

 Now your help is crucial.
-Please let Senator Paul and Senator McConnell know that you want them to provide federal protection for one of Kentucky’s historic treasures, the Mill Springs Battlefield.
+Please let Senators Mitch McConnell and Rand Paul know that you want them to introduce and pass legislation in the Unites States Senate to provide federal protection for one of Kentucky’s historic treasures, the Mill Springs Battlefield: